zuozhenggh/learning-library/oci-library/oci-hol/da-functions-load-file-into-adw-python/fn-lab/lab.md

 Click on the created application to open the application details.
 Click the **Getting Started** link and follow the **Begin your Cloud Shell session** and **Setup fn CLI on Cloud Shell** sections in the **Cloud Shell Setup**.

-This involves launching Cloud Shell, updating the Fn context, generating an auth token for the registry and logging in to the Oracle Cloud Infrastructure Registry.
+This involves launching Cloud Shell, updating the Fn context, generating an auth token for the registry, and logging into the Oracle Cloud Infrastructure Registry.

-## Create a Dynamic Group
+## **Step 2:** Create a Dynamic Group

-In order to use other OCI Services, your function must be part of a **dynamic group**.
-For information on how to create a dynamic group, refer to the [documentation](https://docs.cloud.oracle.com/iaas/Content/Identity/Tasks/managingdynamicgroups.htm#To).
+To use other OCI Services, your function must be part of a **dynamic group**.
+For information on creating dynamic groups, refer to the [documentation](https://docs.cloud.oracle.com/iaas/Content/Identity/Tasks/managingdynamicgroups.htm#To).

 1. To create a dynamic group, open the navigation menu, select **Identity**, and then **Dynamic Groups**.
 2. Click **Create Dynamic Group**.